How to Manually Open and Close a Garage Door

 5. Lower the door again, and lock it to keep everything in your garage safe.

-If a spring is broken, your door will likely be too heavy to lift on your own.
+If a garage door spring is broken, your door will likely be too heavy to lift on your own.
 In any circumstance, the larger and heavier your garage door is, the harder and faster it will fall when you release your emergency pull in the open position.
 Always find someone to help you before you release your emergency pull so you can protect yourself, your property, your door and other people.

 Even if your garage door seems sturdy, you should never stand under it, especially after using the emergency release cord.
 Your garage door is a heavy fixture and could cause serious injury if it falls.
 Keep people and objects out of the way, and contact a professional right away if you’re unsure whether it’s safe to use your garage door.